 To retarget your site visitors on YouTube, you’ll need to add your Google Ads global site tag to each page you want to retarget.
 This allows YouTube to recognise and run ads for users who have visited those pages.

-When you’ve added your site tag, it’s time to create your audience.
-Head to the Audience Manager in Google Ads and create an audience segment based on website visitors.
+When you’ve added your site tag, it’s time to create your target audiences.
+Head to the Audience Manager in Google Ads and create a custom audience segment based on website visitors.

 Choose the visit timeframe carefully.
 Targeting more recent visitors will give you warmer leads, but tends to be more expensive.
 If this is your first retargeting campaign, you may want to experiment with different pages or timeframes to see which generate the most conversions.